 - Water quality – If you have more than hardness in your water you might want to consider supplemental filters or a combination system.

-Water filters are best for improving water quality, taste, and safety by removing various contaminants.
-Water softeners are best for addressing problematic water issues by removing hardness minerals to prevent scale buildup and improve soap and detergent effectiveness.
+Water filters are best for improving water quality, taste, and safety by removing contaminated water and harmful substances.
+Softeners are best for addressing problematic water issues by removing hardness minerals to prevent scale buildup and improve soap and detergent effectiveness.

 Call Logan Services for Help Choosing Your Water Treatment System